ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 There's an aspect of saying this that feels gross and exploitative, but it feels inadequate talking about it without that context.
-It also helps that he was a real morbid and melodramatic motherfucker, someone who loved art that mined real loss and agony, so in my heart of hearts I believe he would've loved the idea of a book inspired by his death.
+It also helps that he was a real morbid and melodramatic motherfucker, someone who loved art that mined real loss and agony, and I believe he would've loved the idea of a book inspired by his death.

 None of which is to say that Tyler is a stand-in, because he isn't---the more I wrote Tyler, the more he became vastly different